StephenTemp/Python2CMap/README.md

     * exportDataFlag (whether the map should be exported or not)

   Retrieves desired data from mySQL database and feeds data into **structuredMap()** to reformat, feeding reformatted data into **bokehMap()** for graphing/mapping.

+### timeSeries()
+  Takes in:

+    * list of tables to map with parallel list of variables
+    * start and end dates
+    * range of latitude and longitude data
+    * range of depths
+    * fname (usually set to 'regional')
+    * exportDataFlag (whether the map should be exported or not)

+## ------------------------------------------

 ### structuredMap()
   Takes in: